Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Tight end

 Kind of a sneaky important day here as the tight ends had seven catches for 50 yards.
-Olsen had two third-down catches to keep alive an early scoring drive.
+Olsen had two catches to spark the scoring drive at the end of the first half.
 Jacob Hollister also had a recovery of the final onside kick.

 Grade: B+